UPDATE, DECEMBER 2017/2018

 - The program website, WinPowerMA.com, has program information, current rates, and answers to an extensive list of frequently asked questions.

-- All Winchester ratepayers will receive a letter in the mail by June 1, 2017.
+- All Winchester ratepayers should have received a notification letter as of June 1, 2017.

-- Brochures will be available at Town Hall, the library and DPW.
+- Brochures are available at Town Hall, the library, and DPW.

-- Visit the Town Day booth on Main Street at this year’s Town Day with information and people to answer your questions.
+- There was a booth on Main Street at this year’s Town Day with information and people to answer questions about the program.

-- A public information and Q&A session will be held on Monday, June 5 at 10:30 AM at the Jenks Senior Center.
+- A public information and Q&A session to discuss the program was held on Monday, June 5, 2017, at the Jenks Senior Center.